DKISTDC/level2/DEVLOG.md

 - [x] Send Han my notebook, and verify QQ
 - [ ] After downloading the fits files, get caught in a loop SUCCEEDED, over and over.
 Because it's still in the Transferring step, but it is no longer transferring.
 Somebody should update the status.
 Maybe fixed?
 - [ ] Stuart: nice to see units on dataset page
-- [ ] Han - the spectral range is too short on ILFBSO, only sodium Na D1, not the others.
-Change the criteria to limit it!
-- [ ] Han - the continuum of ILFBSO isn't flat!
-Han was at a meeting complaining that data was shit.
-- [ ] Han - authorization error

 * Han to boulder, 7-17 of December.
 Come by.
 * Goal for after 5 years.
 Explore that and by the end of that know if they should do that.